 - Final values will be updated and proposed to Insurance Commissioner in the 2016 WCIRB Regulatory Filing

 The interesting fact is the effect on California Xmods may not be known until the Insurance Commissioner approves the final levels.

 The most important fact is the 2017 and forward X-Mod system is going to punish employers that have repetitive accidents.
 The concept of a variable X-Mod will also lessen the effect of one huge claim on a small

-The claim amounts up to split point are used fully in x-mod calculation.
+The claim amounts up to the split point are used fully in the x-mod calculation.
 This is the same as NCCI’s split points with one major exception.

 Claim amounts above split point are not used in x-mod calculation.
 One of the main differences between the NCCI and WCIRB split points is that NCCI still uses the Excess loss in its calculations.
 NCCI excess losses are in a roundabout way – discounted.
 California will be basically creating the split point as more of a ceiling.